Program overview

 Featured Experiences

-• The UAP includes a focus on academic skills such as essay writing, research methods, and critical thinking.
+• Focus on practical skills such as essay writing, presentations, and effective note-taking.

 Career Options

-• Marketing Coordinator: Assist in the development and execution of marketing strategies to promote products and services.
+• Marketing Coordinator: Assist in the development and execution of marketing strategies to promote products or services.

-• Financial Analyst: Evaluate financial data and trends to provide insights and recommendations for investment decisions.
+• Financial Analyst: Evaluate financial data to help organizations make informed business decisions.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.